-- Ministry of Agriculture also issued Joint Decree No. 881/Menkes/SKB/VIII/1996, 711/Kpts/TP.270/8/96 with the Ministry of Health on microscopic organism and metal contamination.
-Regarding pesticide residues, the joint decree states that: - The maximum allowable residue for products directly or indirectly consumed by humans is as per the appended list. - Agricultural products circulated in Indonesia, whether locally produced or imported, are not permitted to contain higher levels of pesticide than those in the list. - Agricultural products imported with greater than the allowed pesticide residue must be rejected. - Tests for pesticide residue are to be conducted in a laboratory appointed by MOH or MOA. - The MOH and MOA will monitor and enforce the joint decree according to their tasks and functions.
+- MOMF Ministerial Decree No. 02/2007 on "Good Aquaculture Practices" emphasizes that water being used for aquaculture must be free of pesticides, pathogenic microbes, hazardous chemicals, and heavy metal contamination. - Ministry of Agriculture Regulation No. 55/2016 sets MRLs for pesticides for 100 fresh foods of plant origin (including fruits, vegetables, cereals, and legumes). - Ministry of Agriculture Regulation No. 53/2018 sets maximum residue levels for heavy metal, microbial, and chemical contaminants for 100 fresh foods of plant origin. - The Ministry of Agriculture also issued Joint Decree No. 881/Menkes/SKB/VIII/1996, 711/Kpts/TP.270/8/96 with the Ministry of Health on microscopic organisms and metal contamination.
+Regarding pesticide residues, the joint decree states that: - The maximum allowable residue for products directly or indirectly consumed by humans is as per the appended list. - Agricultural products circulated in Indonesia, whether locally produced or imported, are not permitted to contain higher levels of pesticide than those on the list. - Agricultural products imported with greater than the allowed pesticide residue must be rejected. - Tests for pesticide residue are to be conducted in a laboratory appointed by MOH or MOA. - The MOH and MOA will monitor and enforce the joint decree according to their tasks and functions.